mhamann/songshow-converter/README.md

     python ./song_converter.py
     ```

+    You should see some output that looks similar to this:
+    ```
+    Now importing: ../Songs/via dolorosa.sbsong
+    Now importing: ../Songs/we wish you a merry christmas.sbsong Now importing: ../Songs/what a friend we have in jesus & give me jesus.sbsong Now importing: ../Songs/what do we want for our children.sbsong

+    Now exporting song: Via Dolorosa
+    Now exporting song: We Wish You a Merry Christmas Now exporting song: What a Friend We Have in Jesus & Give Me Jesus Now exporting song: What do we want for our children (Bette Sloat_Ruth Anderson)
+    ```

 That's it!

 Depending on the size of your song database and the speed of your computer, it may take a few minutes to complete the process.
-When done, you should have a much more useful database of songs that you can use in other church media sofware.
+When done, you should have a much more useful database of songs that you can easily import into other church media sofware.
+(By the way, [Faithlife's Proclaim](https://proclaim.faithlife.com/) is pretty awesome, so check it out if you haven't already!)

 Hope this is useful to someone who had the same issue that I did.